Hello Design Colleagues!

 This season we began exploring some new design ideas and concepts with our featured collections, as well as some of our other design oriented, budget friendly collections.
 Since being with Creative Materials, I’ve looked at A LOT of manufacturer catalogs and brochures.
 This has given me the opportunity to see what works and what doesn’t work when showing tile.
 Some manufacturers focus heavily on installation photos and/or renderings and then fail to show the defining characteristics or details of the tile itself or vice versa.
 This can make it difficult when showing a product to your client if you don’t have the tools to communicate your vision or the time to fully develop how the product will look in your space.
 Here’s where I hope our Design Concepts for Tile will help because we’ve explored how the material will show in the space, and we’ve also illustrated the details and characteristics of the tile.

-The Design Concepts for Tile is a series of ideas and looks created by the Design and Sourcing department at Creative Materials.
+The Design Concepts for Tile is a series of ideas and looks created by the Design Services department at Creative Materials.
 We drew inspiration for our spaces from different areas of Hospitality Design… the lobby, check-in, restaurant, and café spaces found in a hotel.
 We created different palettes to reflect different vibes for each rendering… ranging from eclectic to transitional to sophisticated to bold.
 The renderings show the materials as they would appear in the space but this does not always show the finer details.

 To capture these finer details, we photographed our HQ panels which were inspired by these Design Concepts.
 (We update these panels each time we roll out new featured collections.)
 This gives you to the ability to see interesting and unique characteristics of the tile that wouldn’t be visible in the renderings.